Gender-affirming care

 So, what's available?

-gender-affirming hormone therapy (GAHT) and puberty blockers
+• gender-affirming hormone therapy (GAHT)

 'Bottom' surgery, or gender confirmation, or gender affirmation surgery (ie vaginoplasty and phalloplasty) are publicly funded through the national High Cost Treatment Pool.